AI Industry Trends

 Consultant Plan / Agency Plan

 Daeda AI’s two pricing tiers.
 Consultant: $125/month, 1 user, 5 connected portals.
 Agency: $375/month, unlimited users, 5 portals.
-Both include a 7-day free trial, Write Plans, Workflow Actions, Autofill, and Bring Your Own Key.
+Both include a 7-day free trial, Write Plans, portal audits, troubleshooting, dependency mapping, and multi-portal operations.
 Add-on portals available.

 daeda-mcp